jasonkenney/Ikezu-ishi-brokd/rules.md

 # Rules

 <i>Ultimately you must forget about technique.
 The further you progress, the fewer teachings there are.
-The Great Path is really no path.
+The Great Path is really no path.</i>

-<em>- Morihei Ueshiba</em></i>
+<em>- Morihei Ueshiba</em>

 ## Attributes